CodringherAndFenn/CodringherAndFenn/README.md

 <br>

 A project done by two people, me and a university colleague, in our first Year of University using the GameMaker Engine.
 Our task was to experiment with the new Engine and get accustomed to what it means to build a game.
-Why am I so proud of this little 2 month project?
-Well, it is the only time that the project requests were so loose, that we could try and completely FINISH a game in 2 months.
-That was our main goal, and we succeeded!!!
+I was in charge of basically everything, from art to the basic programming that the project required.
 <br>
 <div align="center">
   <img src="https://i.postimg.cc/MKdxT0Q1/2025-01-2015-14-23-ezgif-com-optimize.gif" alt="groningen airport just landed" />